Edgar Allan Poe (attorney general)

 Edgar Allan Poe (September 15, 1871 – November 29, 1961) was Attorney General of the State of Maryland from 1911 to 1915.
-He was born in Baltimore, the son of former Maryland Attorney General John Prentiss Poe.
-He was named for his great uncle and second cousin, twice removed, the celebrated author Edgar Allan Poe, who died in 1849.
+He was born in Baltimore, the son of former Maryland attorney general John Prentiss Poe.
+He was named for his great-uncle and second cousin, twice removed, author Edgar Allan Poe, who died in 1849.

 Early life and education

 Edgar Allan Poe was born on September 15, 1871, in Baltimore, Maryland, to Anne Johnson (née Hough) and John Prentiss Poe.
 He was educated at George G. Carey's private school.
-Poe was the great nephew of famous poet Edgar Allan Poe.
+Poe was the great-nephew of famous poet Edgar Allan Poe.

 Poe attended Princeton University, where he played varsity football.
 He was the quarterback of the 1889 team, which finished with a perfect 10–0 record.
-After that season, Poe was named the quarterback of the very first 1889 College Football All-America Team.
+After that season, Poe was named the quarterback of the very first 1889 All-America college football team.
 After Princeton beat Harvard, 41–15, a Harvard man reportedly asked a Princeton alumnus whether Poe was related to the great Edgar Allan Poe.
 According to the story, "the alumnus looked at him in astonishment and replied, 'He is the great Edgar Allan Poe.'"
 He also played men's lacrosse at Princeton and was team captain.
 Poe was given the title of "one of 'the Poe Brothers of Princeton'" throughout his life due to his football legacy at Princeton.

 Poe graduated Phi Beta Kappa in 1891 with a Bachelor of Arts degree.
 He next attended the University of Maryland School of Law, where he received a Bachelor of Laws degree in 1893.